 - Testing to verify performance

 All ME students complete a senior design project.
-However, there are different ways of achieving this:
+However, there are different ways of achieving this depending on your concentration and interests:

-- ENGR 459-460-461 (Interdisciplinary Senior Project): Students wanting to work on larger projects with other engineering disciplines may take this sequence.
+- Interdisciplinary Senior Project (ENGR 459-460-461): Students wanting to work on larger projects with other engineering disciplines may take this sequence.
 ENGR 459 is offered in Fall.

-- ENGR 463-464-465 (Entrepreneurial Senior Project): Students interested in developing a design as part of a business plan may take this course sequence.
+- Entrepreneurial Senior Project (ENGR 463-464-465): Students interested in developing a design as part of a business plan may take this course sequence.
 ENGR 463 is offered in Fall.

-- Other Majors: Although not common, some students complete their senior design project with a different engineering department.
+- Outside of the department: Although not common, some students complete their senior design project with a different engineering department.
 If you’re interested in this, check with the ME department chair.